blzserdos/parafac2_microbiome/readme.md

 ## Code and data accompanying the manuscript: Extracting host-specific developmental signatures from longitudinal microbiome data
 ---------------
-This repository contains the data and code to reproduce the findings and figures presented in our manuscript.
-This work introduces a new method to analyze longitudinal microbiome data to identify microbial patterns linked to host development.
+This repository contains data and code to reproduce the findings and figures presented in the manuscript.

-### Data
+### Data Availability

-The processed data used in the analysis is located in the `/data` directory.
-The raw sequencing data is available at the NCBI Sequence Read Archive under accession number [Your Accession Number].
+Shotgun metagenomic sequence data from the FARMM dataset [Tanes et al., 2021](https://doi.org/10.1016/j.chom.2020.12.012) were deposited under BioProject with accession code PRJNA675301.
+Processed data were obtained from [Ma and Li, 2023](https://doi.org/10.1214/22-AOAS1661) and is located in the `/data` directory.
+Individual-level clinical data from the $\sf{COPSAC{2010}}$ cohort are not publicly available to protect participant privacy, in accordance with the Danish Data Protection Act and European Regulation 2016/679 of the European Parliament and of the Council (GDPR) that prohibit distribution even in pseudo-anonymized form.
+Data can be made available under a joint research collaboration by contacting COPSAC’s data protection officer (administration@dbac.dk).

 ### Requirements